City-of-Bloomington/calendar-kiosk/ansible/README.md

 This playbook installs the calendar-kiosk.

-This assume some familiarity with the Ansible configuration management system and that you have an ansible control machine configured.
+This assumes some familiarity with the Ansible configuration management system and that you have an ansible control machine configured.
 Before running the playbook, you must first have a tarball of the calendar-kiosk that was previously built.
 There is a Makefile in the project root.

 Dependencies
 -------------